oaoutpost0/alog/README.md

 ### Category Filtering

-Many other loggers called a `level`, but `alog` is calling it a `category`.
+Many other loggers call it a `level`, but `alog` calls it a `category`.
 All the built-in categories are available with a prefix `alog.C_`.

 ```go